MiltonGreat/Manufacturing-Costs/README.md

   - Average Number of Units: ~4.47.
   - Average Manufacturing Cost: ~40.05.

-## Steps Undertaken

-### 1. **Exploratory Data Analysis (EDA)**
-- Visualized the distribution of `Number_of_Units` and `Manufacturing_Cost`.
-- Assessed the linear relationship using a scatter plot.

-### 2. **Model Development**
+### Methods

-- **Linear Regression**: Initial model to predict manufacturing cost based on production volume.
+- Regression Models: Applied Linear Regression and Polynomial Regression to predict manufacturing costs based on production volume.
-  - **Performance**:
+- Sensitivity Analysis: Conducted to identify cost inflection points where economies of scale begin to take effect.
+- Visualization: Utilized Tableau to visualize cost trends and production scaling impacts.

+### Results

+- R² of 0.88: Developed a cost prediction model with a high explanatory power.
+- Economies of Scale: Identified production thresholds where economies of scale lead to a 20% cost reduction.
+- Recommendations: Informed production scaling decisions based on cost predictions.

+### Key Findings:

+- Non-linear Relationship: Polynomial regression models captured the non-linear decrease in cost with increased production volume, a hallmark of economies of scale.
+- Model Performance: The polynomial regression model outperformed linear regression, improving predictive accuracy and reducing errors.

+### Model Evaluation:

+ Linear Regression:
   - MAE: 4.51
   - MSE: 35.20
   - R²: 0.57
-  - Insights: Moderate performance but indicated potential non-linear patterns.

-- **Polynomial Regression**: Enhanced model with degree-2 polynomial features to capture non-linear relationships.
-  - **Performance**:
+ Polynomial Regression:
   - MAE: 4.37
   - MSE: 33.23
   - R²: 0.59
-  - Insights: Improved accuracy, reduced error, and better explained variance.

-### 3. **Residual Analysis**
-- Verified linear regression assumptions:
-  - Checked for patterns in residuals.
-  - Analyzed residual normality using a Q-Q plot.

-### 4. **Polynomial Regression Visualization**
+Residual Analysis:
+- Residuals showed no significant patterns, confirming the model assumptions.
-- Visualized the polynomial regression curve, which better aligned with the observed non-linear trends.
+- The polynomial regression model better captured the non-linear trend in cost reductions with production scaling.

-## Results

-The polynomial regression model outperformed linear regression, showing that the relationship between `Number_of_Units` and `Manufacturing_Cost` is non-linear.
-This highlights the importance of exploring advanced modeling techniques for capturing complex relationships in manufacturing data.

-## Key Insights
+### Key Insights

 1. **Economies of Scale**:
    - The polynomial model indicates a non-linear decrease in cost with increased production volume, a hallmark of economies of scale.

 2. **Model Selection**:
    - Polynomial regression improved predictive accuracy, making it a better choice for modeling this dataset.

+### Future Directions

+- Incorporate external factors like raw material price fluctuations and market demand into the model for more accurate cost predictions.
+- Extend the model to predict costs in real-time for dynamic production planning.
+- Explore more advanced regression techniques and machine learning models for further optimization.

 ### Source